FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONVERSATION_PROMPT_V2.md

 ```
 Here's what I'm hearing: [Emotional summary]

-I already have some ideas forming—experiences that match what you're seeking.
+I already have some ideas forming-experiences that match what you're seeking.

 Does this feel right, or am I missing something?
 ```